yan-soon/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case : UC04 View all current modules**
+**Use case : UC04 - View all current modules**

 **MSS**

-1. User requests to view list of modules in `Current Modules`
+1. User requests to view list of modules in `Completed Modules`
-2. GradPad shows all modules added into `Current Modules`
+2. GradPad shows all modules added into `Completed Modules`

     Use case ends.

-**User case: UC05 Edit a Module in `Current Modules`**
+**Use case: UC05 - Edit a Module in `Completed Modules`**

-1. User requests to list all modules in `Current Modules`
+1. User requests to list all modules in `Completed Modules`
-2. GradPad shows the list of modules in `Current Modules`
+2. GradPad shows the list of modules in `Completed Modules`
-3. User requests to edit a module in `Current Modules`
+3. User requests to edit a module in `Completed Modules`
 4. Module is replaced with updated fields

     Use case ends.

 **Extensions**

 * 2a.
-The list of modules in `Current Modules` is empty.
+The list of modules in `Completed Modules` is empty.

     Use case ends.